JohnCoene/coronavirus/README.md

 ## Usage

-The function `crawl_coronavirus` crawls the data and overrides the whole database, it is intended to be used via a cron job.
+The function `crawl_coronavirus` crawls the data and overrides the whole Postgres database, it is intended to be used via a cron job.

 ``` r
 library(coronavirus)